 A pre-amp for your mic

-An interface to attach the mic on your computer
+An interface to attach the mic to your computer

 Studio headphones or video display units

-Plugins and/or software program for vocal effects, upkeep, mixing, and learning
+Plugins and software programs for vocal effects, upkeep, mixing, and learning

 High-pleasant patron headphones for gaining knowledge of/playback